PradeepGIT27/custom_text_widget/README.md

 ## Usage

-You can use the PackageInfo to query information about the application package.
-This works both on iOS and Android.
+You can use the TextWidget to customise based your text views on your needs.

 ```dart
 import 'package:custom_text_widget_pro/custom_text_widget_pro.dart';